Drinking and driving.

 - Shaky hands

 People with serious alcohol withdrawal may experience hallucinations anywhere from 12 to 24 hours after their last drink, or they may have seizures within the first 48 hours.
 This condition is not the same as delirium tremens, or DTs, which begin 48 to 72 hours after the last drink.

 Severe symptoms include vivid hallucinations and delusions.
-DTs reportedly affect only five percent of people in alcohol withdrawal.
+DTs reportedly affect only five percent of people with alcohol withdrawal.
 Those who do experience confusion, a racing heart, high blood pressure, fever, and heavy sweating.
-Because of this, stopping your alcohol consumption cold turkey is not advised and can be deadly.
+Because of this, stopping your alcohol consumption in cold turkey is not advised and can be deadly.
 Make sure that you are detoxing in a medically secure and supervised environment.

 Improperly withdrawing from alcohol can be fatal.

 Just recently, True Blood star Nelsan Ellis died of complications with heart failure after attempting to withdraw from alcohol on his own.
-His family issued a statement about the star’s death, saying Ellis was “was ashamed of his addiction and thus was reluctant to talk about it during his life.”
+His family issued a statement about the star’s death, saying Ellis was “ashamed of his addiction and thus was reluctant to talk about it during his life.”
 According to his family, Ellis abused drugs and alcohol for years and had “many stints in rehab.”